When your call audio or network quality drops, you'll see a notification in the Talk console.

 These days, more agents are working remotely which presents challenges helping to diagnose Talk call quality issues.
-In this article you'll learn how Talk notifies agents when call quality and network issues occur.
+In this article you'll learn how Talk notifies agents when call quality issues occur and how admins can report on these issues and configure computers and the network to improve things.

 This article contains the following sections: